Casey Anthony Reportedly Back To Her Partying Lifestyle, Believes She Did Her ‘Penance’ For Daughter’s Death

-Casey Anthony has reportedly returned to the partying lifestyle she lived before her daughter’s death and subsequent trial sent her into a decade of hiding, with a source saying that she notorious Florida mother believes she paid her “penance” for her Caylee’s death.
+Casey Anthony has reportedly returned to the partying lifestyle she lived before her daughter’s death and subsequent trial sent her into a decade of hiding, with a source saying that she notorious Florida mother believes she paid her “penance” for Caylee’s death.

 The report from People magazine claimed that Casey has been going out more in West Palm Beach, Florida, including a number of trips to bars with her group of friends.
-The 33-year-old has been partying, dating around, and creating a new social life since avoiding the spotlight for years after the 2008 death of her daughter and the trial that followed where she was ultimately acquitted for Caylee’s death.
+The 33-year-old has been partying, dating around, and creating a new social life since avoiding the spotlight for years after the 2008 death of her daughter and the trial that followed, where she was ultimately acquitted for Caylee’s death.

 Though Casey Anthony stayed low-key following that 2011 trial, a source told People that she no longer has the desire to stay in the shadows and knows that people will hate her no matter what.

 “She’s fighting back,” says the source.
 “She used to avoid people, but now she calls them ‘psycho haters’ and is defiant about them.
-She says things like ‘ugh, they just need to get over me.’ ”
+She says things like ‘ugh, they just need to get over me.'”

 There have already been reports of Casey being spotted out on the town around West Palm Beach.
 Last week, pictures emerged of Casey and a group of friends dressed in green and knocking back drinks during a St. Patrick’s Day weekend outing.
 The Daily Mail published pictures of Anthony and her friends at O’Shea’s Irish Pub.